boschni/data-document-creator/README.md

 }
 ```

+It is also possible to define an array with document descriptions to generate multiple documents.

 ### `config`
 The `config` property contains configuration data used when generating the document.
 Like the filename of the document.